 In some cases, student-athletes may request an instructor’s cooperation in rescheduling academic commitments for occasional athletic competitions that fall outside of the varsity-athletics category, such as national team and Olympic competitions.
 We encourage instructors to make allowances in such cases, although the decision about how to handle conflicts remains the instructor’s prerogative.
-Instructors can consult with residential college deans and directors of studies for further information.
+Instructors can consult with residential college deans and assistant deans for further information.

 Please note that the Registrar manages the rescheduling of all final examinations.